bloom-lang/bud/doc/bfs.md

  2. Read
      * Send a __getchunks__ request to the master for the given file.
 It should return the list of chunks owned by the file.
      * For each chunk,
-         * Send a __fschunklocations__ request to the master, which should return a list of datanodes in possession of the chunk.
+         * Send a __fschunklocations__ request to the master, which should return a list of datanodes in possession of the chunk (returning a list allows the client to perform retries without more communication with the master, should some of the datanodes fail).
+         * Connect to a datanode from the list and stream the chunk to a local buffer.
+     * As chunks become available, stream them to the caller.

 ## [Data transfer protocol](https://github.com/bloom-lang/bud-sandbox/blob/master/bfs/data_protocol.rb)

+The data transfer protocol comprises a set of support functions for the bulk data transfer protocol whose use is described in the previous section.
+Because it is _plain old ruby_ it is not as interesting as the other modules.
+It provides:
+  * The TCP server code that runs at each datanode, which parses headers and writes stream data to the local FS (these files are later detected by the directory poll).
+  * Client API calls to connect to datanodes and stream data.
+Datanodes also use this protocol to pipeline chunks to downstream datanodes.
+  * Master API code invoked by a background process to replicate chunks from datanodes to other datanodes, when the replication factor for a chunk is too low.

 ## [Master background process](https://github.com/bloom-lang/bud-sandbox/blob/master/bfs/background.rb)